torquebox/torquebox.org/news/2011-08-15-websockets-stomp-and-torquebox.md

 The username and password parameters are currently ignored while we determine what they should actually connect to.

+Currently, the STOMP server runs on port 8675, until the IANA assigns a port specifically for the protocol.

 The Javascript client is provided in `$TORQUEBOX_HOME/share/javascript` directory.